renanthera/simc-wiki/Druids.md

 **Is there an error?
 Something missing?
 Funky grammar?
 Do not hesitate to leave a comment.**

+## Options

+* **initial_astral_power** (default: 8) Set the amount of astral power at start of combat.
+APLs are limited to a single pre-cast spell, thus the normal precasting of 2x solar wrath is simulated by the default setting of 8 + single pre-cast solar wrath.

+* **lively_spirit_stacks** (default: 9) Set the number of stacks of the Lively Spirit azerite trait when you innervate a healer.

 ## Buffs
 > Regular buffs for this class are not mentioned here, you just have to follow the standard [names formatting rules](TextualConfigurationInterface#Names_formatting.md).
 Also, don't forget that set bonuses are added as buffs to a character.
 Buffs can be used in conditional expressions for actions, see [ActionLists#Buffs\_and\_debuffs](ActionLists#Buffs_and_debuffs).